-Survey Key

-Diameter (mm)

-Stem diameter in millimetres measured at 1.5m above ground level.
-Where the stem is divided below 1.5m, measurement is taken as directed by BS:5837 Annex C.

-RPA - Root Protection Area

-RPA circle radius is determined from Annex D of BS:5837.
-R- Radius

-A - Area

-Branch Spread (m)

-Radial crown spread in metres, measured for each of the four cardinal points of the compass from the centre of the trunk.

-N E W S

-Low branches

-Height above ground in metres of the lowest branch and use of the 4 cardinal points of the compass.

-Age class

-- (NP) Newly planted a tree within 3 years after planting - (Y) Young a tree within its first one third of life expectancy - (EM) Early Mature a tree within its second third of life expectancy - (M) Mature a tree in its final one third of life expectancy - (OM) Over Mature a tree having reached its maximum life span and is declining in health and size due to old age - (V) Veteran a tree in the second or mature stage of its life and has important wildlife and habitat features including; hollowing or associated decay fungi, holes, wounds and large dead branches. - (A) Ancient a tree in the ancient or third and final stage of their life that is of interest biologically, aesthetically or culturally because of its age, size and condition
+Survey Key Diameter (mm) Stem diameter in millimetres measured at 1.5m above ground level.
+Where the stem is divided below 1.5m, measurement is taken as directed by BS:5837 Annex C. RPA - Root Protection Area RPA circle radius is determined from Annex D of BS:5837, R-Radius A - Area Branch Spread (m) F Radial crown spread in metres, measured for each of the four cardinal points of the compass from the centre of the trunk.
+Low branches Height above ground in metres of the lowest branch and use of the 4 cardinal points of the compass.
+Age class (NP) Newly planted - a tree within 3 years after planting (Y) Young - a tree within its first one third of life expectancy (EM) Early Mature - a tree within its second third of life expectancy (M) Mature - a tree in its final one third of life expectancy

+(V) Veteran - a tree in the second or mature stage of its life and has important wildlife and habitat features including; hollowing or associated decay fungi, holes, wounds and large dead branches.

+$(A) \, \text{Ancient} \, - \, \text{a tree} \, \text{in the ancient or third and final stage of their life that is of interest biologically, aesthetically or culturally because of its age, size and condition} \\$

+(OM) Over Mature - a tree having reached its maximum life span and is declining in health and size due to old age